mojighahar/kidneed-front/CONTRIBUTING.md

   let child: Models.Child;
   selectChild(child);

-  // also you have access to certain context when you are in specific state
+  // also you have access to certain contexts when you are in a specific state

   const { user, children, child } = ctx;
   // some of this context are "null" in specific states.